deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 * running computation, calculating assignments
 * saving/sending assignments

-Loading data and saving data phases scale pretty much linearly depending on the dataset size, while computation phase (which we moved to Rust) has an exponential component in it.
+Loading data and saving data phases scale pretty much linearly depending on the dataset size, while computation phase (which we moved to Rust) has an higher-order polynomial component in it.
 We are less worried about the loading/saving data phases, and we didn't prioritise speeding up those phases yet.
 While still having loading data and sending data back parts of the dispatcher written in Ruby, total dispatch time was significantly reduced: for example, total dispatch time in one of our larger zones dropped from ~4 sec to 0.8 sec.